-Since 2005, thousands of memento-ornaments have been displayed on Our Heroes' Trees in more than 30 states and on U.S. military bases in 10 countries-from postcard notes tied with patriotic ribbon to old photos to decorative World War II-era streamers, and even a glass orb filled with sand from Normandy Beach (see photo)-creativity abounds.
+Since the program began in 2005, thousands of mementoornaments have been displayed on Our Heroes' Trees in more than

+30 states and on U.S. military bases in 10 countries-from postcard notes tied with patriotic ribbon to old photos to decorative World War II-era streamers, and even a glass orb filled with sand from Normandy Beach (see photo)-creativity abounds.